-Key health indicators of poverty are significantly higher for Métis in Winnipeg than for non-Aboriginal residents.
-Provincially, premature mortality for Métis is significantly higher than the rate for non-Aboriginal Manitobans.
-For those aged between zero and 74 years, Métis deaths are at a rate of 4.0 per 1,000 compared with 3.3 per 1,000 for non-Aboriginal Manitobans.
-In Winnipeg, the Métis premature mortality rate is also significantly higher than that for non-Aboriginal residents, at a rate of 4.2 per 1,000 versus 3.3 per 1,000, showing the gap that exists in the urban Winnipeg environment.
+Key health indicators of poverty are significantly higher for Métis in Winnipeg than for non-Aboriginal\all\other\residents.
+Provincially, premature mortality for Métis is significantly higher than the rate for-non-Aboriginal\all other\Manitobans.
+For those aged between zero and 74 years, Métis deaths are at a rate of 4.0 per 1,000 compared with 3.3 per 1,000 for-non-Aboriginal\all other\Manitobans.
+In Winnipeg, the Métis premature mortality rate is also significantly higher than that for-non-Aboriginal\all other\residents, at a rate of 4.2 per 1,000 versus 3.3 per 1,000, showing the gap that exists in the urban Winnipeg environment.

-Provincially, Métis display a similar prevalence of cumulative mental illness when compared to non-Aboriginal Manitobans (28.4 versus 25.9 percent).
-Métis also display a similar prevalence of depression compared to non-Aboriginal Manitobans (22.0 versus 20.4 percent).
+Provincially, Métis display a similar prevalence of cumulative mental illness when compared to non-Aboriginal all other Manitobans (28.4 versus 25.9 percent).
+Métis also display a similar prevalence of depression compared to non-Aboriginal all other Manitobans (22.0 versus 20.4 percent).
 The second highest prevalence of cumulative mental illness is in Winnipeg (after Brandon) (32.7 percent Métis, 27.5 percent others).

-Métis prevalence of substance abuse is statistically significantly higher when compared provincially to non-Aboriginal Manitobans (7.2 versus 4.9 percent).
-The prevalence of substance abuse in Winnipeg's Métis population is nearly double that of the non-Aboriginal Winnipeg residents (8.1 versus 4.8 percent).
+Métis prevalence of substance abuse is statistically significantly higher when compared provincially to non-Aboriginal all other Manitobans (7.2 versus 4.9 percent).
+The prevalence of substance abuse in Winnipeg's Métis population is nearly double that of the non-Aboriginal all other Winnipeg residents (8.1 versus 4.8 percent).

-Completed or attempted suicide prevalence among Métis in Manitoba is 1.4 times that of the non-Aboriginal population (0.11 versus 0.08 percent).
-In Winnipeg, the prevalence of complete and attempted suicide for Métis is similar to the provincial average for Métis, but non-Aboriginal residents are significantly lower than their provincial average.
-This portrays a significant elevation with Métis being higher than non-Aboriginal residents in Winnipeg (0.10 versus 0.06 percent).
+Completed or attempted suicide prevalence among Métis in Manitoba is 1.4 times that of the non-Aboriginal population all other Manitobans (0.11 versus 0.08 percent).
+In Winnipeg, the prevalence of complete and attempted suicide for Métis is similar to the provincial average for Métis, but-non-Aboriginal residents are is significantly lower-than their provincial average for all other residents.
+This portrays a significant elevation with Métis being higher than non-Aboriginal all other residents in Winnipeg (0.10 versus 0.06 percent).